dsetzer/pump-bump/README.md

 - Market activity scoring (0-1 range)
 - Volume threshold monitoring
 - Price change streak detection

-### Emergency Liquidation
-The bot includes an emergency liquidation function that can be triggered to sell all holdings immediately if needed.

 ## Issues and Support
 If you encounter any issues, please open an issue in the GitHub repository with detailed information about the problem.